Which chatbot welcome message would you prefer?

 8 Chatbot Script Templates for Various Scenarios

 In this section, we aim to explore chatbot script templates that your business can use in various scenarios.
-Please note that the tone and conversational ability can vary from business to business, however, these templates would surely give you a head start.
+Please note that the tone and conversational ability can vary from business to business; however, these templates would surely give you a head start.
+Chatbots for small business can especially benefit from these templates, as they provide a solid foundation to build effective and engaging interactions.

 1. Welcoming New Visitors